iraklisspyrou/iraklisspyrou/README.md

 - 👋 Hi, I’m @iraklisspyrou
-- 👀 I’m interested in medical physics
+- 👀 I’m interested in AI and its applications
-- 🌱 I’m currently learning physics
+- 🌱 I’m currently pursuing my M.Sc. in Artificial Intelligence
-- 💞️ I’m looking to collaborate on medical imaging

 <!---
 iraklisspyrou/iraklisspyrou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.